 Proprietary funds are reported in the fund financial statements and generally report services for which the County charges customers a fee.
 The County maintains two different types of proprietary funds.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The County uses enterprise funds to account for its water and sewer infrastructure and operations, its watershed restoration and protection services, its broadband services, and for the operations of its public golf course.
 Internal service funds are an accounting structure used to accumulate and allocate costs internally among the County's various functions.
-The County uses internal service funds to account for its enternal service funds to account for its government self-insurance program, and employee benefits self-insurance.
+The County uses internal service funds to account for its end to account for its government benefits self-insurance.
 Because the internal service funds' services predominantly benefit governmental rather than business-type functions, they have been included within governmental activities in the government-wide financial statements.